crossplane/crossplane/docs/reference/xpkg.md

 to reconcile them.
 An OCI image that contains valid Crossplane package content is commonly referred to as an `xpkg` ("ex-package").
-This document provides the specification for a valid `xpkg`, which can be considered a superset of the requirements detailed in [OCI image specification].
-It is divided into two broad
-sections: requirements related to OCI image format and requirements related to Crossplane `package.yaml` contents.
+This document provides the specification for a valid `xpkg`, which can be considered a superset of the requirements detailed in the [OCI image specification].
+It is divided into two broad sections: requirements related to OCI image format and requirements related to Crossplane `package.yaml` contents.

 - [OCI Image Format](#oci-image-format)
   - [Indexes](#indexes)